cyaninfinite/mkuno-pov/README.md

 - Maker Uno
 - Jumper Wires
 - A beam (to mount the Maker Uno & Hall Sensor)
-- Support stand with a mahnet & motor to rotate the beam.
+- Support stand with a magnet & motor to rotate the beam.

 ## Requirements
 As the *MsTimer2* library will be utillized, ensure that it is installed before running the sketch. <br/>